 Banishing stress from your life isn’t easy, as we all have stressful lives, but trying hard to change your reaction to stress will help balance your hormones, which will keep your skin from flaring up.
-Meditation, yoga, practicing gratitude, or even just creating ‘a happy place’ that you can go to in your mind when you’re anxious, are all habits that your skin will love:
+Meditation, yoga, practising gratitude, or even just creating ‘a happy place’ that you can go to in your mind when you’re anxious, are all habits that your skin will love:

 “When I was having a rough day I would happily flick through the gallery of photos and imagined myself living in this little thatched cottage in the country, picking lilac, smelling roses, or eating vegetables from the garden.
 I never had any intention of actually buying the house, but it played the role of my happy place for a while.

 Last but not least is your skincare routine.
 What’s crucial is consistency and cleansing every day and night and remembering not to scrub, pick or use lots of products in the hope that it will help your skin, because that could well cause irritation and breakouts.

 Monaco-based facialist Anna Karim says: “Wash your skin twice a day with your hands rather than with a harsh exfoliation brush, never sleep in your make up, and pick products that are gentle but effective.

-No matter how tempting it is to stay up binging on Netflix, give yourself a strict bedtime, soak in some anti-inflammatory magnesium flakes and your skin will look fabulous as a result.
+No matter how tempting it is to stay up binging on TV box sets, give yourself a strict bedtime, soak in some anti-inflammatory magnesium flakes in the bath and your skin will look fabulous as a result.

 Like this?
 Here’s an expert guide to restoring your glow when you’re fatigued, or perhaps you’re feeling motivated to spring clean your beauty routine?
 If you’re in the mood to relax, did you know that this humble herb has skin soothing medicinal qualities?
 And, here’s some beauty tips from top A-list skincare gurus.